Home / Salad Recipes / Traditional Greek Salad

 If the salad base is made of lettuce I don’t recommend dressing the salad more than 5 minutes before you plan to serve.
 If you dress the salad too far in advance you’ll end up wilting the greens.
 To save time, you can prep the vinaigrette up to 3 days in advance and simply toss with the greens right before serving.
 If you’re dressing a cabbage-based salad or a village salad that doesn’t have lettuce you can dress it a bit more ahead of time.

-What to serve with a Greek salad?
+What cheese do you put on a Greek salad?

 What are your favorite Greek specialties?
 Are there any you’d like me to make?
 Let me know!